Dnyanesh498/tooltip.github.io/README.md

 Tooltip.

-To run this project zip file.
+To run this project  Download  zip file.

 use command npm install.